 Imperial Measures is a Wellcome-funded research project looking at the role of alcohol (primarily beer, ale and porter) in medical practice across colonial British India c.1850-1947.

-I’ll be using this space to document the life of the project over the next few months – so I’ll be showcasing some of the more intriguing, unusual or eye-opening sources that I uncover, as well as posting items of booze-related interest on a semi-regular basis.
+I’ll be using this space to document the life of the project until 2019 – so I’ll be showcasing some of the more intriguing, unusual or eye-opening sources that I uncover, as well as posting items of booze-related interest on a semi-regular basis.

 I am also a BBC/Arts and Humanities Research Council New Generation Thinker for 2015-16, and have contributed to a range of programmes on BBC Radio 3, including this talk on beer and medicine delivered at 2015’s Free Thinking Festival: http://www.bbc.co.uk/programmes/b06p5999.

 Aside from my academic interest in beer, I am a keen supporter/participant in the local beer scene of Bristol, where I live, as well as in Bournemouth and along the south coast.
 Alongside the academic element of the project, I am always looking for opportunities to take my research beyond the academy – if you have an idea for a public talk, a workshop, or just want to find out more about the project, please contact me on: firstname.lastname@example.org.